-Start of the art and innovative equipment is critical for the advancement of research and understanding.
+State of the art and innovative equipment is critical for the advancement of research and understanding.
 Our Equipment Grants provide funding for multi-user, large pieces of equipment which will support cutting-edge current and future research.

-Equipment Grants are expected to enable the establishment of centralised, multi-user pieces of equipment which will help advance more than one area of research and where a clear cost recovery and sustainability plan has been developed.
+Equipment Grants are expected to enhance or establish centralised, multi-user facilities, to help advance more than one area of research and to embed a clear cost recovery and sustainability plan.

 Application deadlines and decision timelines

-Round 1 – Summer 2020
+Round 1 – Autumn 2022

-- Outcome: applicants will be notified in July 2020
+- Outcome: applicants notified in December 2022

-Round 2 – Autumn 2020
+Round 2 – Summer 2023

-- Outcome: applicants will be notified in December 2020
+- Outcome: applicants will be notified in July 2023

-These grant applications must include a number of users from across a range of teams or groups.
+These grant applications must include a number of key users from across a range of teams or groups.
 Therefore, potential applicants are advised to start planning and coordinating their application well in advance of the deadline to ensure they prepare a strong and compelling proposal.

-The grant programme is not intended to support small items of equipment or where the equipment will be restricted for use by a very limited number of individuals.
+The grant programme is not intended to support small items of equipment or where equipment will be restricted for use by a very limited number of individuals.
 Clinical equipment is not normally considered within this grant programme.

-- Collectively they must be key to the development of the equipment as a resource and/or have specific relevant experience of the equipment which will ensure its successful use.
+- Key equipment users must hold an academic or research post (or equivalent) at a recognised organisation.
+Collectively they must be key to the development of the equipment as a resource and/or have specific relevant experience of the equipment which will ensure its successful use.

-For any enquiries please contact the Grants and Research Team.
+For any enquiries please contact the grants and research team.

 How much can I apply for?